International Braille Contest

 International Braille Contest 2020

-The sixth edition of the Contest will be organized within the project entitled “International Braille Contest 2020 for the Visegrad blind community” and similarly to the 2016 and 2018 editions, it will be supported by the International Visegrad Fund.
+The sixth edition of the Contest was planned to be organized within the project titled “International Braille Contest 2020 for the Visegrad blind community” and similarly to the 2016 and 2018 editions, it was supported by the International Visegrad Fund.

-The project aim is to strengthen the cooperation between NGOs from V4 countries, acting for the benefit of the blind and to create a meeting area for blind citizens of V4 countries by organizing the International Braille Contest in 2020.
-The contest will promote education and common use of Braille alphabet among the V4 blind community and will contribute to improving their skills of using the tactile reading and writing system with aid of novel ICT solutions.
+The project aim is to strengthen the cooperation between NGOs from V4 countries, acting for the benefit of the blind and to create a meeting area for blind citizens of V4 countries by organizing the International Braille Contest.
+The contest promotes education and common use of Braille alphabet among the V4 blind community and contributes to improving their skills of using the tactile reading and writing system with aid of novel ICT solutions.

-The International Braille Contest 2020 for blind persons will be organised by four NGOs from V4 countries, acting for the benefit of the visually impaired community:
+The International Braille Contest 2020 for blind persons was planned to be organised by four NGOs from V4 countries, acting for the benefit of the visually impaired community:

-The final event will be held in May 2020 in Budapest, Hungary.
-It will be preceded by national qualifying rounds organised in Poland, the Czech Republic, Slovakia and Hungary.
+The final event was planned to be held in May 2020 in Budapest, Hungary.
+However, due to the COVID-19 epidemic, the final of the International Braille Contest was postponed until April 15th, 2021, also in Budapest.
+It would be preceded by national qualifying rounds organised in Poland, the Czech Republic and Slovakia (the Hungarian partner managed to complete the qualifying round in March 2020).